 The Dual Polarity Board will handle motor stall currents of about 8A.
 (This is the high current used when the slot car is stationary and builds up to high speed in a short space of time.)
 The running current is rated at 3A.
 This board does not handle as much current as the High Power Board because it has so many more components.

-- There is an auto re-setting fuse in the power feed to the drive Mosfet that will cut the power if the average current use is too high for too long a period.
+- There is a fuse in the power feed to the drive Mosfet that will cut the power if the average current use is too high for too long a period.

 - High Current Board option is either Positive or Negative wired according to customer request and this will handle 20A peak with 8A running current.
 For this option a T10A fuse is fitted.
 There is no change in performance or speed, it is just more rugged to handle higher current if required by the motor.